CogentRedTester/mpv-scripts/README.md

 ## command-timeout

-Sends an input command after a specified delay
+Sends an input command after a specified delay.
+I suggest using the newer `delay-command.lua` instead.
+This script is deprecated.

 ## [coverart](https://github.com/CogentRedTester/mpv-coverart)